dcnicku/wti-brent-cointegration/METHODOLOGY.md

 **Benchmark.** Buy and hold WTI over the same window, to show whether the market-neutral spread adds anything over simple directional exposure.

----

-## 8. Limitations

-1. **Roll artefacts.** Front-month continuous series contain jumps at contract expiry that are accounting artefacts, not price moves.
-Not corrected here, so some of the measured spread volatility is roll.
-Back-adjusted continuous contracts would fix this.
-2. **No financing costs.** Borrow and margin on the short leg are not modelled.
-3. **Close-to-close execution.** Assumes fills at the closing price, with no slippage or market impact.
-4. **A single pair.** No diversification; everything depends on one relationship continuing to hold.
-5. **A fixed hedge ratio.** `β̂` is estimated once on the training window.
-The rolling-β chart shows how much it actually moves, and letting it vary over time is the obvious extension.